-RISE has been a fantastic venue and for both 2012 and 2013 to contribute in significant but very different ways to our growth as a company.
+RISE has been a fantastic venue for both 2012 and 2013 and has contributed in significant, but very different ways, to the growth of our company.

 2012 was a fun, no pressure environment to talk about the embedded 3D printing sensors as a research area, which was the extent of the technical stage at that point.
 It was a forum to speak and meet with graduate students, faculty, and judges from many different backgrounds.
 RISE was a great middle ground between a company Trade Show and a research conference where you have some people who know your research area in depth and some who have completely different backgrounds.
 Being able to present and discuss with such a variety of attendees refined my presentation style very quickly how to communicate the impact of the core idea.
 Being able to present your research effectively and maintaining research integrity is also important to disseminate the work to people outside of the lab.
 The event itself was no-pressure, but the two weeks leading up to it was a mad dash to make as much progress as possible to present.
 Solving one of the core scientific challenges of the sensor work actually occurred in the lab around 1:30am the day before posters were due to the graphics office.

 Winning the Best Graduate Research award was really the big break for what would become 3-Spark because we shot up to pursue the Catalyst Entrepreneurial Immersion seed funding program.
 The discussions and milestones that followed in the months afterwards are what allowed us to re-evaluate the best product model, form the company, and begin work on our first product: a hardware printer device which could build the sensors.